Best Things to do in Charleston, South Carolina in 2023

 The Firefly Distillery is more than just a place to sample liquor – it’s a full-blown music venue with a huge outdoor area.
 So, bring some friends, grab a cocktail, and settle in for an unforgettable night of music and spirits under the stars.

-This is literally the coolest place ever.
-You can put money onto a ‘tap card’ then fill your own glasses with beer from all over the restaurant.
-There are taps in the community tables where people can sit first come first serve and you just squeeze between them to fill your glass, and there are also taps and different shaped beer glasses all along the walls.
-The food is typical German and super good.
+Not sure where to start?
+Check out Bay St Biergarten.
+You can load your ‘tap card’ and then pour your own beer from taps located all over the restaurant.
+There are taps in the center of community tables, and also taps and different-shaped beer glasses all along the walls.
+The food is typical German and affordable.
 There is a nice outdoor patio as well with cornhole boards in the summer.

 Hyatt Place Charleston Historic District: The Hyatt Place Charleston Historic District is a great option for mid-range budget-conscious travelers.
 This hotel features modern and comfortable rooms with amenities such as a fitness center, outdoor pool, and free breakfast.
 It is also conveniently located within walking distance to many of Charleston’s top attractions.